College Readiness Exams Measure the Wrong Things

 The Problem Transcends Class: ACTs and SATs are Racially Biased

 And not only do standardized tests show their bias financially, they show it racially too.
-On average, black and Hispanic students do significantly worse than white and Asian students.
-Nyack has a white majority, with 58% of its residents being Caucasian.
-Clarkstown is 67% white, while Spring Valley is 40% black and 30% Hispanic.
+On average, Black and Hispanic students do significantly worse than white and Asian students.
+Nyack has a white majority, with approx 64% of its residents being Caucasian.
+Clarkstown is 79% white, while Spring Valley is approx 38% Black and 36% Hispanic.
 The town’s scores and white populations correlate, and this problem is by no means isolated to Rockland.

 A Model for Schools to Follow